Peer Support Centre: We're here to listen.

 Can I receive a session over the phone?

 Yes, you can!
-We offer the same confidential supportive listening services over the phone on our HelpLine (780) 492-4357
+We offer the same confidential supportive listening services over the phone on our HelpLine (780) 492-4357.
+During this time, not offering phone sessions and are taking appointments over Google Meet.
+We are hoping to reopen our phone services in the future!

 Who do I contact for general information on the PSC?

-Please contact the admin line (780) 492-4268 to speak with the Manager or one of the Coordinators.
+Please contact the admin line (780) 492-4268 to speak with the Program Lead or one of the Coordinators.
 You can also email email@example.com

 What kind of training do PSC staff and volunteers have?